-- If courses or other academic achievements is not completed entirely independently, or if creative achievements by third parties are not, or not sufficiently, acknowledged, said work shall not attract a pass and will be awarded a grade of 1. - If plagiarism or ghost-writing is identified in written work, then the work will immediately be deemed a failed attempt and the credits will be counted as failed credits. - In case of repeated irregularities or serious misconduct, the candidate shall be definitively excluded from the study direction(s) in question. - If the fraud is not discovered until after completion of the study programme, the degree conferred may be withdrawn.
+- If courses or other academic achievements is not completed entirely independently, or if creative achievements by third parties are not, or not sufficiently, acknowledged, said work shall not attract a pass and will be awarded a grade of 1. - 1a If plagiarism or ghost-writing is identified in written work, then the work will immediately be deemed a failed attempt and the credits will be counted as failed credits. - In case of repeated irregularities or serious misconduct, the candidate shall be definitively excluded from the study direction(s) in question. - If the fraud is not discovered until after completion of the study programme, the degree conferred may be withdrawn. - Sanctions in accordance with § 45 para.
+4 of the University Statute are reserved.